Tangerine-Community/Tangerine/docs/system-administrator/install-on-aws.md

 # Installing Tangerine on AWS

 ## Creating the AWS instance
-Login to AWS and Launch a new instance with Ubuntu 16.04 using a t2.medium server with 4 GiB memory.
+Login to AWS and Launch a new instance with Ubuntu 18.04 using a t2.medium server with 4 GiB memory.

 Volume should be larger than the 8GB default.
-24GB would be useful.
+24GB would be useful, but if you're planning to test different Tangerine images, go for 64GB.

 ### Security
 Make sure to assign a security group to your instance that allows you to access port 80 via a web browser and port 22 via ssh.